qjcg/nix/README.md

 # References

-Interesting and useful links on a variety of nix-related subjects.
+Interesting and useful links on a variety of nix-related topics.

 ## Guides